standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 by things outside oneself.”

 “I am sure we all feel about Harry.
-But he is not really ill, And it is hardly right to make a great trouble of a little one.”
+But he is not really ill.
+And it is hardly right to make a great trouble of a little one.”

 “You are a self-satisfied young woman.”